Mabeloid/Frankenpiler/README.md

 |Python|  NoneType |   void * NULL    |   Null  |      nil      |     -     |
 |Python|   set[U]  |      U _[]       |  Set[U] |    table[U]   |     -     |
 |Python|    str    |      char *      |  String |     string    |     -     |

+## notes:

+- in general, only variables that are in the global scope at the end of runtime will be carried over

+- variables can be deleted in javascript with `delete x`, in python with `del x`, or in lua with `x = nil`

+- C (GDB) doesn't like it when an array (iterable) of strings gets too long, the limit seems to be two items